 So, what are monopolies and trusts?
 Corporate entities that exhibit exorbitant power and stamp down on any competition become monopolies.
 A monopoly has to hold the majority of the market share and be able to dictate market forces to be deemed such.
 Unlawful monopolies are formed when the monopoly does not necessarily provide a better product but rather bottlenecks competition.

 Similarly, a trust is a number of firms or economic actors that cartelize the market and dictate supply and prices.
-These entities can put a stranglehold on the market in conjunction causing an unfair stranglehold over the market.
+These entities can put a stranglehold on the market in conjunction, causing an unfair stranglehold over the market.

 A monopoly can earn positive profits because it can choke the market and create barriers to entry.
-While perfect competition is not possible, some degree of alternative choices is necessary to provide better options to consumers.
+While perfect competition is not possible, some degree of choice is necessary to provide better options to consumers.
 The primary purpose of antitrust legislation is to clamp down on this hoarding of resources inherent to monopolies.

 They come in a range of types.
 Some antitrust laws like the Sherman Act prevent contracts, combinations, and conspiracies that unreasonably restrain interstate and foreign trade.
 Conversely, the Clayton Antitrust Act targets mergers or acquisitions that are likely to lessen competition.
 Another act, the FTC Act, prohibits unfair methods of competition in interstate commerce.